jhs/txn/README.md

 The function receives two parameters.

 1. The fetched JSON object, often called **doc**
-2. A callback to return processing to Txn, oten called **to_txn**.
+2. A callback to return processing to Txn, often called **to_txn**.
 The callback takes two parameters:
   1. An error object
   2. An optional *replacement object*.
 If provided, modifications to **doc** are ignored and this object is used instead.